Integrations

 QuickBooks Online

-- In the left navigation, click Connections, then select Integrations.
+- In the left navigation, select Connections, then click Integrations.

-- You are redirected to QuickBooks.
-Sign in to your QuickBooks account and approve Topkey's access request.
+- You are redirected to QuickBooks to authorize access.
+Sign in to QuickBooks and approve the connection.

 QuickBooks Desktop